 - Home or vehicle modifications

-Although approved medical benefits are 100% covered by your employer’s workers’ compensation insurance, the insurance company has the right to direct your medical care – including choosing which doctor(s) you see.
+Although approved medical benefits are 100% covered by your employer’s workers’ compensation insurance, the insurer has the right to direct your medical care – including choosing which doctor(s) you see.
 The insurance company also has the option of sending you to a doctor of your choosing for a second opinion, but they rarely do.
-Instead, they often try to pick a doctor that will be helpful to them, not you.
+Instead, they often try to pick a doctor that they think will be helpful to them.

 WARNING: Some insurance companies may try to delay or deny your medical treatment.
-The law is clear that if you are hurt on the job, the insurance company must pay for the medical treatment that your authorized doctor recommends.
-However, some may refuse to authorize treatment or send you to a doctor they think will be more conservative about your treatment.
+Others may refuse to authorize treatment or send you to a doctor they think will see eye-to-eye with them on your treatment.

 Workers’ Comp Will Not Pay You for Pain and Suffering